-How To Find Investors for Your Startup Business
+Finding Investors For Your Startup Business

 When funding your startup business, there are many places to turn.
 It’s common for entrepreneurs to start with their personal savings and a commercial loan from a bank to provide startup funding.
-If there’s still a gap to fill, you may need to find an outside investor.
+If there’s still a gap to fill, you may need to approach an outside investor.

 There are a few types of investors you can consider: